WKU Student Publications Policy Manual

 1. Be organized.
 Set up a weekly schedule of the clients you will visit and make appointments with them in advance.

-2. Be on time.
+2. Arrive a couple of minutes early for your meeting.
 Clients are busy people.
 Time is money.
 Be prepared and to the point in your meetings.
+And remember the axiom: If you’re on time, you’re late!

 3. Be courteous.
 Remember they are individuals first, possible advertisers second.